 1) Importing Content: This method should be used if you have access to the course that has the content you want to move.

 2) Restoring a File from Course Back-Up: This method is only to be used when you no longer have access to the course site that had the content.

 Course activities and resources may be imported from any other course in which you have editing permissions.
 This will allow you to re-use instead of re-creating one or more activities or resources.
 Import course data does not include any student data, e.g. forum posts or submitted assignments!

-Go into the old course that contains the content to be copied to check two things:
+Go into the old course that contains the content to be copied: